akash2061/RUST-CLI-Game/README.md

 ### Welcome to my first Rust project! 🦀

 ## Description
-This repository hosts my first Rust project - a simple "Guessing the Number" game.
+This repository hosts my first Rust project - a simple "Guessing the Number" game for Linux Terminals.
 It serves as an introduction to Rust programming, providing a hands-on experience with its syntax and features.

 ## Game as CLI-Tool:
 ![code](img/cli.png)